 Wylie Undergraduate Essay Prize

-The Wylie Medal 2021 will be awarded to the most meritorious essay under the title of Artificial intelligence - threat or saviour for the anaesthesia workforce?
+The Wylie Medal 2022 will be awarded to the most meritorious essay under the title of Inequalities in health this year: how does it affect pre-operative care & recovery?
 Essays must be written by an undergraduate medical student at a university in Great Britain or Ireland.
 The overall winner will receive the Wylie Medal in memory of Dr W Derek Wylie, President of the Association 1980-82.

-Applications will be invited from medical students studying in Great Britain and Ireland (subject to confirmation of eligibility).
+Applications are invited from medical students studying in Great Britain and Ireland (subject to confirmation of eligibility).

 - All applicants should be the sole author of their essay.

 - The word limit is 1,000 words (excluding references and headings).

 - Some essays may be published online or in Anaesthesia News, depending on their suitability and at the discretion of the Association.
 All essay submissions will be subject to a plagiarism check and the results will be considered as part of the judging process.